20 Minutes Till Dawn: Development

 The game was developed and marketed by flanne for two months.
 He wanted to create his own take on Vampire Survivors but disliked the auto-combat, so he created a version of that game where the player takes a more active role.

 The theme and character designs were created for marketing purposes: The first stage of the game is a graveyard with eldritch monsters, which allowed flanne to put the game under the "horror" tag on itch.io.
 This was a major source of traffic during the game's initial release, which allowed it to pick up steam under the "roguelike" tag after.

 Prior to the full game's early-access release, flanne released a free demo version of the game called 10 Minutes Till Dawn, which had a more limited selection of characters and weapons, and sessions that lasted 10 minutes rather than 20.
 According to flanne, players found this naming convention confusing.
-While doing demographic research, flanne noticed that the majority of players active in Steam's free-to-play section are from China, and he tailored his character designs to appeal to that demographic: The playable characters are rendered in a style resembling anime, and all of them are female.
+While doing demographic research, flanne noticed that the majority of players active in Steam's free-to-play section were from China, and he tailored his character designs to appeal to that demographic: The playable characters are rendered in a style resembling anime, and all of them are female.
 Almost half of all players who played the demo were from China.

 In June 2022, flanne signed over publishing rights to Erabit Studios for the mobile port.
 While initially appearing on the App Store with an estimated release date of December 21, 2022, the game was released on Android and iOS in September 2022.

 On June 8, 2023, version 1.0 of the game was released on Steam, marking the end of the game's time in early access.